 6.3.
-Preliminary classification of hazards, exposed elements, and impacts a) hazards, b) elements exposed to those hazards, and c) impacts that the identified hazards might cause on the exposed elements.
+Preliminary classification of hazards, exposed elements, and impacts

 The purpose of this section is to review, interpret, validate, and harmonise the information provided in the Risk Profile Table as a sound basis for the project to address Valencia's risks for the two historic areas that will be examined, i.e. Huerta and Albufera.
 This preliminary analysis covers: